Moheid/BigDataPlatform/README.md

 This platform provides:

-Automation

-Infrastructure can be recreated consistently through Ansible.
+*1. Automation:* Infrastructure can be recreated consistently through Ansible.

-Scalability

-Kafka and MinIO can scale horizontally.
+*2. Scalability:* Kafka and MinIO can scale horizontally.

-High Availability

-Distributed services reduce single points of failure.
+*3.High Availability:* Distributed services reduce single points of failure.

 Security